Morton00000/Unsticher/README.md

 This will be noted as the upper left location and the lower right location seperated by a comma.

 Example:

 -3.5,5.6=Testing Long

+## Output Notes
+The config name location can also be a path then filename to have images go to different locations.

+This filepath will be added to the master output path noted on the first line.

+Example:

+5.6=icons/Test